-For the health, safety and well-being of our guests, volunteers, staff and community, NVAM will remain temporarily closed through Tuesday, April 7, 2020 as we continue to navigate the escalating impact of COVID-19.
+For the health, safety and well-being of our guests, volunteers, staff and community, NVAM will remain temporarily closed through APRIL 30, 2020 as we continue to navigate the escalating impact of COVID-19.

 All public events, including programs and tours remain on hiatus in support of preventative care efforts to help stop the further spread of COVID-19.

 In commitment to our mission, we are developing and sharing content through our social media channels and website.
 Follow along as we continue to digitally exhibit veteran-created art and engage our followers to think about the impact of conflict on our society, community and nation.

 We will continue to work with Chicago and Illinois public health officials and will update our website with any new developments.

 March 13, 2020

 To support preventative care efforts to help stop further spread of COVID-19 and ensure the health and safety of our community, we have decided to temporarily close starting Tuesday, March 17 through Tuesday, April 7.
 Additional measures may be made next week as we monitor the impact of the steps taken locally and nationally.
 Public events, including programs and tours, are canceled through the end of March.

 We do not have any known cases of COVID-19 connected to NVAM.
 Our utmost priority is to minimize the chances that infectious disease could spread among the visitors, staff and volunteers at NVAM and in the community.